DR. FLORENCE BYHAM WEINBERG'S BIOGRAPHY

-Next, she experienced life in a mining camp when her father was hired for a brief time as a mining engineer in a silver mine near Miami, Arizona.
+Next, she experienced life in a mining camp when her father was hired for a brief time as a mining engineer in a copper mine near Miami, Arizona.
 Afterward, both parents taught school for 4 years in an isolated ranching community called Cienega, New Mexico.

 Florence loved exploring the wilderness on foot and horseback.
 She reveled in the hidden pockets of unexpected greenery tucked away near springs in folds of barren mountainsides.
 These images spoke to her of gentleness and beauty in an otherwise harsh world and helped form her sensibility.